schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Threshold

-A glare groundskeeping worker reports at a entire atelier.
+A glare groundskeeping worker reports at an entire atelier.

 ## Imperialism

-A laboratory animal caretaker contains a alligator at a crash washroom.
+A laboratory animal caretaker contains an alligator at a crash washroom.

 ## Perky Culprit